• Skip to primary navigation

 Tips on how to make

-• When cooking shiitake mushrooms, place the cap side down towards the end of the cooking process.
-The moisture released when cooking them contains a concentrated umami flavor.
-By cooking them with the cap side down last, you can keep the flavorful moisture on the gill side.
-Don't discard the shiitake extract; savor it along with the shiitake mushrooms.
+• When cooking shiitake mushrooms, place them cap side down towards the end of the cooking process.
+The moisture released during cooking contains concentrated umami flavor.
+By cooking them with the cap side down at the end, you can retain the flavorful moisture on the gill side.
+Do not discard the shiitake extract; enjoy it along with the shiitake mushrooms.

 • Do not overcook the shiitake mushrooms.
-Overcooking them will result in a dry texture.
-Shiitake mushrooms hardly get browned, so it's difficult to determine doneness by appearance alone.
-It is recommended to cook them while keeping track of the cooking time.
+Overcooking will result in a dry texture.
+Shiitake mushrooms hardly brown, so it is difficult to determine doneness by appearance alone.
+Therefore, it is recommended to monitor the cooking time.

 yaki shiitake